-Educational visit the Alhambra for special schools
+Visits to the Alhambra for schools and educational centers

 These tours for students to the Alhambra turn the Red Fortress into an educational resource to learn about the natural, artistic, historical and heritage value of the citadel and its Nasrid legacy.

 The different pedagogical tours have been programmed so that they can be integrated in the school curriculum of secondary or high school education, between the ages of 12 to 18.

 The walks pass through the interior of the fortress, its palaces, the Generalife and its surroundings from the other side of the wall to the natural environs surrounding the area.